AlexeyKatsuro/flutter_map_example/README.md

 ### Edge cases
 * Input field validation(empty check)
-* Show error message if search request was failed
+* Show a error message if the search request was failed
 * Show a message if the search didn't find anything

 ### Preview